MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsAutoAttendant.md

 ## DESCRIPTION
 The Set-CsAutoAttendant cmdlet lets you modify the properties of an auto attendant.
 For example, you can change the operator, the greeting, or the menu prompts.

+|NOTE|: Please use powershell 7.0 or above, since 7.0 we have started using lists

 ## EXAMPLES